Design a calligraphic plate using Arabic script and images inspired by a meaningful word.

-- Choose one of the Arabic words depicted here: marah (fun), amal (hope), salam (peace), hubb (love), qalb (heart), farih (joy).
+- Choose one of the Arabic words depicted here: marah (fun), amal (hope), salam (peace), hubb (love), qalb (heart), farah (joy).
 What are the images that come to mind when you think of your chosen word?
 They could be of your family and friends or of a favorite place, animal, food, plant, hobby, etc.

+- Draw your important images around the circle you traced, filling in empty space with abstract designs and color.
 Once you are finished drawing, open up the link to the Stanford Arabic Alphabet Chart and find the letters that make up your chosen word.
 Note: In Arabic you write words from right to left.
 Make sure to look closely and find the small arrows on each letter that indicate in which direction to make each stroke.

 You can now use your plate to decorate part of your home!
 Use it as a centerpiece on a table, set it facing out on a shelf, or hang it on a wall.
 Enjoy telling visitors about your plate!